vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ## Create a room selector with a styled list control

-Now, let's add a room selector so the user can choose the room they want to see events for.
+Now, let's add a room selector so the user can choose the room they want to view.

 We create a new styled list control.
 The data source for the list is our `findRooms` data source.